-7. Notes Payable
+6. Notes Payable

-In 2012, the Company entered into a note agreement in conjunction with its lease agreement for our Richmond, California facility.
-The note for an aggregate \$200, with an interest rate of 7%, minimum monthly payments of \$4, and a May 31, 2017 maturity, was used to fund leasehold improvements.
-In addition, the Company has a long-term capital lease obligation of \$12.
+In 2012, the Company entered into a note agreement in connection with its lease agreement for our Richmond, California facility.
+The note, for an aggregate principal of \$200, with an interest rate of 7%, minimum monthly payments of \$4, and a May 31, 2017, maturity, was used to fund leasehold improvements.
+In addition, the Company has a long-term capital lease obligation of \$11 (see Note 7, Operating and Capital Leases).

-Future obligations under these debt instruments as of March 31, 2015 are as follows:
+Future obligations under these debt instruments as of June 30, 2015 are as follows: